Labor and Employment Lawyers

 Employees have rights that protect them against unfair labor practices and discrimination from employers.

 If you suspect that an employer has violated your rights as a worker, contact the labor and employment lawyers at Janet, Janet & Suggs, LLC.
 As strong advocates of workers’ rights, our labor and employment lawyers are dedicated to preserving the integrity of the workplace and ensuring victims of discrimination and harassment receive justice.
 Victims of workplace disputes can contact our accomplished attorneys for qualified and efficient legal assistance.
 We offer all of our legal services for no charge unless you are awarded damages for your claim.

-Why Should I Hire Janet, Janet & Suggs, LLC?
+Why Should I Choose Janet, Janet & Suggs, LLC?

 At Janet, Janet & Suggs, LLC, our labor and employment lawyers protect those who have been subjected to unfair or illegal treatment and provide them with the means to fights back.

 Several of our attorneys have been nationally recognized with top legal accolades, including The Best Lawyers in America®, high rankings among the top lawyers on Super Lawyers, and the Marindale-Hubbell® AV® Preeminent™ rating, the highest peer-review rating for legal excellence.